-It is well-known that the culture of an organisation directly affects its performance, including business performance and employee engagement.
-If culture is so important, it is imperative that it is constantly being evaluated.
+It is well known that the culture of an organisation directly affects its performance, including business performance and employee engagement.
+If culture is so important, it should be evaluated constantly.

 Below are suggestions on how to assess culture all year round:

-- Observations in the workplace (Bi-monthly) – Take a walk around the building – alone.
+- Observation in the workplace (bi-monthly) – Take a walk around the building – alone.
 Look at physical signs of the building and listen to employees.
-This will enable you to get a feeling of the every day-to-day culture, not culture when it is formally addressed.
-Here are some questions to answer on your observation and factors to observe:
+This will enable you to get a feeling of the everyday culture, not culture when it is formally addressed.
+Here are some questions about your observations and factors to observe:

 - How is the space allocated?
 Where are the offices located?
-How much space is assigned for meetings and other opportunities for employee interaction?
-Are seating areas, kitchens, lunchrooms, and restrooms conducive to employee comfort and relationship building?
+How much space is assigned to meetings and other opportunities for employee interaction?
+Are seating areas, kitchens, lunchrooms and restrooms conducive to employee comfort and relationship building?
 How are these common areas used?

 - How much individual space is given to whom?
 Where are people located?
 Do all employees have cubicles or is a management position required for an office?
 Are offices signs of status, meaning the more senior the role, the larger the office?
 Or are offices assigned to positions that require confidentiality or quiet?
-What else do you notice about the space use?
+What else do you notice about the use of space?

-- Culture Interviews or Focus Groups of employees (Quarterly) – Make use of an objective party to interview employees and during these interviews, to observe the behaviours and interaction patterns of people as it is to hear what they say about the culture.
+- Culture interviews or focus groups of employees (quarterly) – Make use of an objective party to interview employees and, during these interviews, to observe the behaviours and interaction patterns of people and to hear what they say about the culture.
 Some of the indirect ways of assessing culture are asking the following questions: What would you tell a friend about your organisation if he or she were about to start working here?
 What barriers do you experience as you try to accomplish your work?
 What is the one thing you would most like to change about this organisation?
 What is your favourite quality that is present in your company?
 Who succeeds in your company?
 What kinds of people fail in your organisation?
 What are the goals of your organisation?
 What stories do current employees tell new employees about your organisation when they join?
-What is your favourite story, the story you share most frequently, about your organisation? (
+What is your favourite story, the story you share most frequently, about your organisation?

-- Culture Surveys (Monthly) – In order to assess the practices within an organisation, why send out a culture survey once a year?
-One way of overcoming a poor response rate and time is to send a few questions monthly (3-4 questions) which are easy and quick to answer.
+- Culture surveys (monthly) – In order to assess the practices within an organisation, why conduct a culture survey once a year?
+One way of overcoming a poor response rate and time is to send a few questions every month (3-4 questions) which are easy and quick to answer.

-Using the methods above, allows an organisation to address culture issues as they occur and not only once a month when problems are formally recognised.
+Using the methods above allows an organisation to address culture issues as they occur and not only when problems are formally recognised.